codeequity/codeEquity/docs/ceManual.md

   <img src="images/garlicBeerLC1.png" />
 </p>

-By clicking into the issues tab, Connie can see the current set of PEQ issues that have been created:
+By clicking into the issues tab, Connie can see the current set of issues (all PEQ issues, so far) that have been created:

 <p float="left">
   <img src="images/garlicBeerLC2.png" />